Open data sharing: how and why?

 Even better still, the amusement arcade publishes its floor plan, where power sockets are, and lets you share lighting, heating, and who can come in through the front door.
 So, if someone else has their own machine they want to install and run in the arcade, CyVerse is immediately able to help.
 This makes CyVerse able to support services all the way from low-level ‘plumbing’ applications, all the way up to user interfaces for data sharing and analysis.

-Currently, the CyVerse UK node, developed and maintained by Erik van den Bergh and Alice Minotto, provides access to a number of bioinformatics applications and workflows, including Mikado and
+Currently, the CyVerse UK node, developed and maintained by Erik van den Bergh and Alice Minotto, provides access to a number of bioinformatics applications and workflows, including Mikado and Gwasser developed at EI, with several others currently in the pipeline.

 “It's great to be developing and supporting an open platform like CyVerse UK, especially at the Earlham Institute where we can contribute many tools and resources to the scientific community.
 It's a great feeling to be able to help more scientists to use the amount of biological data available for their research,” says Alice.